electron-forge/electron-forge-docs/config/plugins/webpack.md

 In theory, you shouldn't need to care.
 In development, we spin up `webpack-dev-server` instances to power your renderer processes.
 In production, we just build the static files.

-Assuming you use the defined globals we explained in the [#project-setup](webpack.md#project-setup "mention") section, everything should work when your app is packaged.
+Assuming you use the defined globals we explained in the above section, everything should work when your app is packaged.

 ## How do I do virtual routing?